 View our guidance documents to help you prepare your strategy.

-View our sustainable drainage guidance for minor developments, PDF, 672KB
+View our guidance for submitting a surface water drainage strategy- minor developments.
+PDF, 672KB

 Get pre-application advice from us